The Conference Board Economics Watch® - Emerging Markets View

 For businesses operating in a global environment, understanding the links between these emerging players is vital.
 As EM countries seek to establish their own global brands that compete with today’s international leading players, understanding the evolving relationships within the world economy will be key to maintaining an edge in formulating a successful global strategy.
 The upcoming edition of The Conference Board’s Emerging Market Economics Watch Webcast will focus on these growing relationships among emerging economies, with a particular focus on the largest countries that are driving the charge.

 Kathy Bostjancic is director for macroeconomic analysis at The Conference Board.
 A specialist in the U.S. economy and financial markets, she is a member of the team that produces the U.S. economic forecast and global outlook for The Conference Boa...
 Full Bio

-Jing Sima-Friedman is an economist at The Conference Board.
+Jing Sima is a senior economist at The Conference Board.
 She joined The Conference Board in 2000 and has since been working in the U.S. and Global Business Cycle Indicators Program.
-She specializes in business and growth cycle analysis and help...
+She leads research projects on macroeconomics in Emerging Markets...
 Full Bio

-Andrew Polk is the resident economist at The Conference Board China Center for Economics and Business in Beijing.
-Previously, Polk worked at the Institute of International Finance, where he conducted macroeconomic analysis on emerging markets in t...
+Andrew Polk is a senior economist at The Conference Board China Center for Economics and Business in Beijing.
+Previously, Polk worked at the Institute of International Finance, where he conducted macroeconomic analysis on emerging markets in the A...
 Full Bio